 When a Court Can Deviate from the Guidelines

 The child support guidelines are designed to prevent a situation in which two sets of similarly-situated parents are ordered to pay vastly different child support amounts.
 In most cases, therefore, courts will follow the presumed child support amounts established by the guidelines.
 However, for compelling reasons, the court may depart from the guidelines and require the noncustodial parent to pay a different child support amount.
 The situations justifying a departure from the presumed child support amount are rare, so it is beneficial to consult with an experienced child support attorney when a support amount is being calculated.

 Consult with a Seasoned Memphis Child Support Lawyer

-The knowledgeable Tennessee child support attorneys at Douglass & Runger, Attorneys at Law, are able to assist you in obtaining child support from the other parent of your child.
+The knowledgeable Tennessee child support attorneys at Douglass & Runger, PLLC, Attorneys at Law, are able to assist you in obtaining child support from the other parent of your child.
 We can also assist you if child support is being sought from you as we can help ensure the court calculates the appropriate amount of child support.
 Contact them today to discuss your case and circumstances by calling (901) 388-5805.